alpmestan/ghc-pretty-errors/0000-error-values-proposal.rst

-One can then define helper functions such as ``notInScope :: OccName -> Name -> GHCError`` to be able to easily construct error values from within, say, the guts of a typechecker function, without having to make the intermediate layers and wrapping visible there.
+One can then define helper functions such as ``notInScope :: OccName -> Name -> GHCError`` to be able to easily construct error values from within, say, the guts of a renamer function, without having to make the intermediate layers and wrapping visible there.
 We would create, manipulate and store ``GHCError`` values until the very last moment, when it is time to render the errors and report them.
-This would require implementing ``errorMessage :: GHCError -> ErrMsg``, and would be equivalent to all the ``ErrMsg`` building code that GHC has right now.
+This would require implementing ``errorMessage :: GHCError -> ErrDoc``, and would be equivalent to all the ``ErrDoc`` building code that GHC has right now.

-Error consumers (the GHC program, GHC API users) would be presented with ``GHCError`` values, and would be free to just call ``errorMessage`` on them to generate error message documents, or do something more interesting with some or all errors, using good old pattern matching to provide a specific interpretation for the errors of interest.
+Error consumers (the GHC program, GHC API users) would be presented with ``GHCError`` values, and would be free to just call ``errorMessage`` on them to generate error message documents, or do something more interesting with some or all of the error values, using good old pattern matching to provide a specific interpretation for the errors of interest.

 For error producers, the main change is that the different subsystems will define error types and helper functions to build error values.
-In order for ``GHCError`` to be able to refer to all the different error types, and for those types to use names from the module where ``GHCError`` is defined, we will have to introduce a few ``.hs-boot`` files to work around the import cycles induced by such an architecture.
+In order for ``GHCError`` to be able to refer to all the different error types, and for those types to use names from the module where ``GHCError`` is defined, we will quite likely have to introduce ``.hs-boot`` files to work around the import cycles induced by such an architecture.
+The exact details should be figured out at implementation time, but there might be a way to get away with just one ``.hs-boot`` file (must be confirmed).

 It is important to note that ``errorMessage`` ties this proposal back with the existing system.
 Right now, GHC immediately emits error messages